PokerTuna/SHOWmeMore/README.md

 Those are my ideas for current improvements and further development:

 * Improving styling
-* Fetch API support for older browsers
+* Fetch API support for older browsers (mainly IE)
 * More RWD breakpoints
 * SHOWmeMore logo